NEW IN R21

 The Remove button can be used to remove the link.
-Licenses leased by the Maxon user account will remain for the define Server License Leas Duration (Maximum) timespan and will first be returned to the Maxon user account when this timespan expires.
+Licenses leased by the Maxon user account will remain for the defined Server License Leas Duration (Maximum) timespan and will first be returned to the Maxon user account when this timespan expires.

 Here you can link your Maxon user account with the License Server.
-Multiple accounts can be linked with the License erver and all corresponding licenses can be made available for distribution by the current License Server.
+Multiple accounts can be linked with the License server and all corresponding licenses can be made available for distribution by the current License Server.

-Enter your username and password and click on Sign-In to access your Maxon user account.
+Enter your user name and password and click on Sign-In to access your Maxon user account.
 If successful, your account will be added to the list.
 Corresponding licenses will be displayed on the Manage Licenses page.